 This model is approved for outdoor installation, so it can be used as part of an outdoor kitchen.
 It has a water quality sensor, helping the consumer know when it’s time to replace a water filter for a continued high quality of clear ice.
 The water filter is not included as part of the ice maker, but consumers can choose to add a filter to the water line.

-This unit ways 153 pounds, but the physical dimensions of the model aren’t listed on Amazon.com.
-According to customer reviews, it makes approximately 10 pounds of ice at a time and is one of the quietest undercounter ice maker choices.
+This unit weighs 153 pounds and weighs 28 x 30 x 38.5 inches.
+According to customer reviews and specs, it makes approximately 10 pounds of ice at a time with a daily total output of 304 pounds and is one of the quietest undercounter ice maker choices available this year.
 Customers report that it’s noisiest when the ice first drops into the empty bin, but relatively quiet otherwise.
 It can be used as a freestanding ice maker or installed under a bar or counter, since it vents in the front.
 You can read more about this heavy-duty ice maker in our Manitowoc NEO UR-0140A ice maker review.

 1. Whynter UIM-502SS Built-In/Freestanding 50 lb Capacity Clear Ice Cube Maker, Stainless Steel/Black

 This model makes up to 50 pounds of ice cubes in 24 hours, stores up to 25 pounds, and automatically shuts off when the storage container is full.
 Dimensions are 15″ wide by 24″ deep by 33″ high.
 Its out-of-package weight is 77 pounds.

 Whynter’s UIM-155 ice maker can be used as a freestanding appliance.
 Alternatively, it can be installed under a counter.
 It’s ventilated in the front so that it can be installed with cabinets on either side and it also comes with a water hose and drain line.
 Although the decibel level of this appliance is not specified, customers report in their reviews that it is among the quietest undercounter ice maker options.